Continuing Education Activity

 Due to its potential effect for inducing CNS depression, clonazepam may impair judgment, thinking, and motor skills.
 Patients should be advised against the use of heavy machinery, driving, or any other activity that requires higher motor skills.
 It should be carefully prescribed in patients with a neuromuscular disorder such as parkinsonism, myasthenia gravis as it can exacerbate their condition.
 Care is also necessary when prescribing this drug to the elderly as it greatly increases the risk of falls due to poor motor control.

-Clonazepam is associated with an increased risk of suicidal behavior and thinking.
+Clonazepam is associated with an increased risk of depression, suicidal behavior, and thinking.
 So the patients and their caregivers should be cautioned to look for any symptoms of worsening of depression, changes in mood or behavior, or suicidal ideation.

 Patients should be strongly advised against the use of clonazepam and alcohol concomitantly since both are CNS depressants.
 Their cumulative effect can result in sedation, severe respiratory depression, low blood pressure, and death.